Revolver cannon: Modern

 It was not until the mid-1940s that the first practical revolver cannon emerged.

-The archetypal revolver cannon is the Mauser MK 213, from which almost all current weapons are derived.
-In the immediate post-war era, Mauser engineers spread out from Germany and developed similar weapons around the world.
-Both the British and French made outright copies of the 30 mm versions of the MK 213, as the ADEN and DEFA, respectively.
+The archetypal revolver cannon is the Mauser MK 213 from World War II, from which almost all current weapons are derived.
+However, various problems, such as only moderate improvements in rate of fire and muzzle velocity, coupled with excessive barrel wear, and the effects of the Allied bombing campaign against German industry, meant that at the end of the war only five prototypes (V1 to V5) of either 20 mm MG 213 or 30 mm MK 213 were finished.
+In the immediate post-war era the unfinished weapon, and the engineers who worked on it, were seized by the Allies to continue development; Both the British and French worked on the 30 mm versions of the MK 213, producing the ADEN and DEFA, respectively.
 Switzerland produced the Oerlikon KCA.
 The American M39 cannon used the 20 mm version, re-chambered for a slightly longer 102 mm cartridge, intermediate between the MK 213's 82 mm and Hispano-Suiza HS.404's 110 mm case lengths.
 Several generations of the basic ADEN/DEFA weapons followed, remaining largely unchanged into the 1970s.

 Around that time, a new generation of weapons developed, based on the proposed NATO 25 mm caliber standard and the Mauser 27 mm round.
 A leading example is the Mauser BK-27.
 In the 1980s, the French developed the GIAT 30, a newer generation power-driven revolver cannon.
 The Rheinmetall RMK30 modifies the GIAT system further, by venting the gas to the rear to eliminate recoil.

 Larger experimental weapons have also been developed for anti-aircraft use, like the Anglo-Swiss twin barrel but single chamber 42 mm Oerlikon RK 421 given the code name "Red King" and the related single-barrel "Red Queen" - all of which were cancelled during development.
 The largest to see service is the Rheinmetall Millennium 35 mm Naval Gun System.

 Soviet revolver cannon are less common than Western ones, especially on aircraft.
 A mechanism for a Soviet revolver-based machine gun was patented in 1944.
 The virtually unknown Rikhter R-23 was fitted only to some Tu-22 models, but later abandoned in favor of the two-barrel, Gast gun Gryazev-Shipunov GSh-23 in the Tu-22M.
 The Rikhter R-23 does have the distinction of being fired from the space station Salyut 3.
 The Soviet navy has also adopted a revolver design, the NN-30, typically in a dual mount in the AK-230 turret.